 - If my team misses a League event, can we still compete in the Championship?

 Yes, any team registered in the British Columbia Championships is welcome to compete.
-Your team will have fewer matches included in rankings at the end of the Qualifying Matches.

 - Can my team choose which League Events they play in?

 Teams can indicate a preference for which League and events they will participate in as part of their season registration.
 Leagues will have a maximum number of spots available due to the capacity of different venues.
 Teams aren’t guaranteed their first choice.

 - What is the difference between a League Event and the Championship Tournament?